 Keep in touch - but not too much.
 Constant phone calls, while calming your own fears about their safety and whereabouts, will quickly become a nuisance when your child is having their first taste of independence.

-If you want to help prepare your child even more, come along to WhatCareerLive and WhatUniversityLive on 3 & 4 March at the NEC in Birmingham, or 6 & 7 October at Olympia, London.
+If you want to help prepare your child even more, come along to WhatCareerLive and WhatUniversityLive on 11 & 12 October at the Olympia, London or 28 & 29 February at the NEC in Birmingham.